Time: 6:30pm - 8:00pm

 Venue: Sheikh Zayed Theatre, New Academic Building, LSE (Map)

-Speaker: Timothy G. Massad (Chairman of the Commodity Futures Trading Commission)
+Speaker: Timothy G. Massad (Commissioner of the Commodity Futures Trading Commission)

 Chair: Dr Eva Micheler (SRC, Department of Law)

-Materials available: Remarks of Chairman Timothy Massad, video, podcast.
+Materials available: Remarks of Chairman Timothy Massad, video, podcast, photo gallery.

 The global financial crisis caused massive unemployment, destroyed trillions in wealth, and triggered an international effort to strengthen the regulation of financial markets and institutions.
 Will the Brexit referendum and the 2016 U.S. election bring fundamental changes to that path?